 In a small bowl or measuring cup, combine buttermilk, egg, peanut butter, and melted butter.

 Pour buttermilk mixture over flour mixture, and stir until just mixed.
-It’s okay if there are a few lumps (over mixing will cause your pancakes to be flat and dense).
+It’s OK if there are a few lumps (overmixing will cause your pancakes to be flat and dense).

-Heat a medium skillet over medium.
-Coat pan with a pat of batter, and drop1/4 cupfuls of batter onto hot skillet or griddle.
+Heat a medium skillet over medium heat.
+Coat pan with a pat of batter, and drop 1/4 cupfuls of batter onto the hot skillet or griddle.
 Cook, turning once, until cooked through, 2 to 3 minutes per side.

 While pancakes are cooking, make the syrup.
-Combine the crunchy peanut butter and maple syrup and vanilla in a bowl.
+Combine the creamy peanut butter, maple syrup, and vanilla in a bowl.
 Stir until smooth.

-Serve pancakes topped with peanut butter syrup, and chocolate chips and whipped cream, if desired.
+Serve pancakes topped with peanut butter syrup and add chocolate chips, honey-roasted peanuts, and whipped cream, if desired.